-- Be patient, careful, and watchful - Go slowly - Face forward when moving - Stop at least six feet from the car in front of you - No cell phone use at the curb as this can be a significant distraction - Do not pass cars on the left unless directed to do so by school personnel - Stay in your car and allow school personnel or their designee to assist your child in or out of the vehicle
+- Be patient, careful, and watchful - Go slowly - Face forward when moving - Stop at least six feet from the car in front of you - No cell phone use at the curb as this can be a significant distraction - Do not pass cars unless directed to do so by school personnel - Stay in your car and allow school personnel or their designee to assist your child in or out of the vehicle - For student safety purposes, Uber/Lyft services are NOT allowed to be used to get to or leave the school campus.
+Using these services may subject students to disciplinary action.